Dietary Guidelines After Bariatric Surgery

 Phase 2A: Full Liquid Diet for Post-Surgery Patients

-Following Bariatric Surgery, the following advice should be followed:
+Following Bariatric Surgery, individuals should follow the following advice:

 1. Maintain your fluid intake.